andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 fedora-test-with-capabilities-5f667b698d-tbz4t   privileged   <none>
 ~~~

-But this contradicts what we said earlier about the `privileged` SCC: it should not manipulate
+This seemingly contradicts what we said earlier about the `privileged` SCC: it should not manipulate
-`securityContext`.`runAsUser`.
+`securityContext.runAsUser`.

 Interestingly, when the pod is created, it matches the `restricted` SCC which mutates
 the pod's containers and adds `securityContext.runAsUser: <ID from project range>`.
 Then, the mutating admission controller injects the new capabilities into the pod's containers.
 After this step, the pod
 now requires to be `privileged` as it cannot run with the more restrictive set of rules from the `restricted` SCC.